wooseoklee4/AP-BSN/src/datahandler/prepare_dataset.md

 Examples:
 ```
 # prepare DND dataset
-python prep.py --dataset DND
+python prep.py -d DND

 # prepare SIDD dataset
-python prep.py --dataset SIDD
+python prep.py -d SIDD

 # prepare SIDD benchmark dataset (benchmark have only patches of 256x256 size.)
-python prep.py --dataset benchmark --patch_size 256 --overlap 0
+python prep.py -d SIDD_benchmark -s 256 -o 0

 # prepare NIND dataset
-python prep.py --dataset NIND
+python prep.py -d NIND
 ```

 ## Custom dataset

-If you want to train our AP-BSN on custom images, you should make custom dataset class in [custom.py](./custom.py) file.
+If you want to train our AP-BSN on your custom images, you should make custom dataset class in [custom.py](./custom.py) file.
 There is a skeleton code for this.
 Fill in _scan() and _load_data() functions.

 ```
 @regist_dataset